some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

 The element is serialized depending on the type in the type field.
-In conjunction with the length field padding can be added behind the element.
-The deserializer shall skip bytes according to the length field.
+This also defines the length of the data.
+All bytes behind the data that are covered by the length, are padding.
+The deserializer shall skip such bytes according to the length field.
 The value of the length field for each type shall be defined by the interface specification.

 .. feat_req:: ⓘ
     :id: feat_req_someip_275